ajratner/softsat/README.md

 ## TODO (Selsam)
+* Move e.g. MC-SAT params into config
 * Make SetClausesIn a member of Data, and make sure to include the softclauses [what's going on here?  are you working on this?]
 * Write independent test for varToClause arrays (in progress)

 ### TODO (lower priority)
-* Incremental maintenance of makeBreak counts / other bookeeping within MC-SAT ie between calls to inner SAT solver
+* Incremental maintenance of SAT Solver state *in between calls* to SAT solver (e.g. from MC-SAT outer loop)
 * Asynchronous / parallel execution!